Your first appointment will last up to 30 minutes.

 - It is highly likely that your treatment will involve a specifically targeted home exercise plan to help to strengthen or stretch the affected structures.
 It is important that you are willing to do these exercises on a regular basis if you wish to see good long term benefit from your physiotherapy sessions.

 - The physiotherapist will also provide you with advice on how to best manage your condition.
 This is to help prevent a recurrence of your symptoms in the future and may include lifestyle advice and postural education.

 - Referral on for further treatment and / or investigations may be made if appropriate.
 We have direct access to the Middlesbrough, Redcar and Cleveland musculoskeletal clinic, and the podiatry department.
 We can also ask your GP to refer to other NHS services should it be deemed appropriate.

 - A child under 16 MUST be accompanied by their legal guardian or a parent.

 - For those with communication difficulties, we are able to provide interpreters, including sign language, although you are welcome to bring a family member or a carer if your would prefer.

-- Before your assessment you will be asked to complete a short questionnaire.
+- If you need reading glasses, please bring them with you.
+Before your assessment you will be asked to complete a short questionnaire.
 This does not affect your treatment.
 We ask all our patients to complete one before their course of physiotherapy and then again on completion of their treatment.
 This enables us to monitor our performance and make sure that we continue to use the most effective treatments.
 You should receive a paper copy of the questionnaire with your appointment letter.
 Please ensure that it is completed before you attend for your first appointment.